-Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and might turn out to be a steal for Seattle

-RENTON — Jamarco Jones could make his first NFL start Sunday in Cleveland in something of a homecoming — he played his college ball about two hours up the road at Ohio State in Columbus.
+RENTON — Jamarco Jones could make his first NFL start Sunday in Cleveland in something of a homecoming: He played his college ball about two hours up the road at Ohio State in Columbus.

 Jones, who will likely get the call to play right guard if D.J.
-Fluker and his balky hamstring is unable to play, will have lots of friends and family in attendance.
+Fluker’s balky hamstring leaves him unable to play, will have lots of friends and family in attendance.

 But if that sounds like a potentially overwhelming situation for a first start, Seahawks coaches aren’t worried.

 Jones could hardly have been thrown into a hotter caldron than last Thursday.
-Two series into the game, he had to replace Fluker, getting not only the first snaps of his NFL career but at a position he had only practiced seriously for a few weeks and often going against maybe the NFL’s best defensive lineman, Rams tackle Aaron Donald.
+Two series into the game, he had to replace Fluker, getting not only the first snaps of his NFL career but at a position he had practiced seriously for only a few weeks and often went against maybe the NFL’s best defensive lineman, Rams tackle Aaron Donald.

 Jones’ calm manner in that situation impressed coaches and teammates the most.

-“In that moment, the moment wasn’t too big for him,’’ said offensive line coach Mike Solari.
+“In that moment, the moment wasn’t too big for him,’’ said offensive-line coach Mike Solari.
 “He went in and he executed beautifully.”

 Here are five other things worth knowing about a player who could become a big part of Seattle’s future.